gursmeep404/Mjolnir/Docs/Research.md

 main.jsx is the first file to be executed. it loads react app to index.html file

 app.jsx contains the actual ui code

+package-lock.json ---------locks the exacat versions of installed dependencies